Classifying spaces and Bredon (co)homology for transitive groupoids: Background: Groupoids and Groupoid Actions

-For the purposes of this paper, all spaces are assumed to be Hausdorff.
-In addition, because we will be working with CW structures, we will assume that all spaces are compactly generated, meaning that a subspace $A$ is closed in $X$ if and only if $A \cap K$ is closed in $K$ for all compact subspaces $K \subseteq X$.
-This could be weakened to compactly generated weakly Hausdorff spaces, as is often done in CW theory, but this would lengthen the proofs.
-We also assume all maps of spaces are continuous unless otherwise specified.
+For the purposes of this paper, we assume that we are working in the category $\Top$ of Hausdorff compactly generated spaces and continuous maps (recall that a Hausdorff space $X$ is compactly generated if any subspace $A$ is closed in $X$ if and only if $A \cap K$ is closed in $K$ for all compact subspaces $K \subseteq X$).
+This could be weakened to compactly generated weakly Hausdorff spaces, as is often done in CW-theory, but this would lengthen the proofs.

-Most of the material in this section, including the notation, come from \cite{renault}.
+Most of the material in this section, including the notation, comes from \cite{renault}.
+Recall the fibered product in the topological category: given spaces $X$, $Y$, and $Z$ with maps $f\colon X\to Z$ and $g\colon Y\to Z$, we have